Why is Georgetown University implementing the new classification program?

 Position descriptions are used to align positions to the appropriate job profiles.
 Job profiles are categories that are intended to represent similar, not identical, duties, responsibilities, skills and experience required of positions within that profile.

-How is consistent classification determinations ensured?
+How are consistent classification determinations ensured?

 The classification of positions for the initial implementation was accomplished through an extensive collaboration between the Department of Human Resources, department leaders, and executive leadership across all campuses.
 This collaboration served to ensure a common understanding of the nature of the work performed across the University and appropriate organization of the positions within the new classification structure.